ademz/my-password-storage/README.md

 ## Features

 - Generates random passwords with customizable length and complexity.
-- Utilizes the `simplecrypt` library for secure encryption and decryption.
+- Utilizes the `simplecrypt` and `pycryptodome` libraries for secure encryption and decryption.
 - Stores encrypted passwords in a file for easy retrieval.
 - Provides a simple command-line interface for password generation and retrieval.